Top 10 rules for fat-burning exercise

 Carry the exercise load

-Activities that are weight bearing, such as walking and running, as well as being great cardiovascular training, use more calories than those in which your weight is supported (such as swimming or cycling), simply because you have to shift your own body weight against gravity.
+Activities that are weight bearing, such as walking and running, use more calories than those in which your weight is supported (such as swimming or cycling), simply because you have to shift your own body weight against gravity.

 Running on empty?

 You may have heard that exercising on an empty stomach in the morning burns more fat.
 It is true that the body has to rely on fat stores if you don't break the overnight fast, but then again, the lack of a ready energy supply may mean that you don't work out for as long, or as hard, as you may have otherwise done.

 One of the best things about exercise is that the fat-burning benefits continue long after you’ve got out the shower.
 This 'afterburn' (increased calorie expenditure) is far greater following exercise at 75% of maximum heart rate, or higher – another reason to eschew those low-intensity workouts!